huong-nguyen-paradox/paradox-mass-candidate-deletion-tool/README.md

-# Paradox Candidate Deletion Tool
+# Paradox Mass Update Tool

 This tool provides a simple web interface and server setup to handle requests for deleting candidates in the Paradox CEM.
 It's built with Node.js and Express, and features a basic HTML frontend.